Bridgit Mendler

-Early life
+Early life and education

-Mendler was born in Washington, D.C.
-She is the daughter of Sandra Ford-Mendler and Charles Mendler, and has a younger brother named Nicholas.
-She moved with her family to Mill Valley, California, at the age of eight.
+Bridgit Claire Mendler was born on December 18, 1992, in Washington, D.C. to Charles and Sandy (née Ford) Mendler.
+She has one younger brother named Nick (b.
+1997).
+Mendler moved to Mill Valley, California with her family at the age of eight.
 It was there where she first expressed interest in acting and began working in plays.
 When she was eight years old, Mendler began taking part in local roles in both dramatic and musical theatre, and became the youngest performer in the San Francisco Fringe Festival.
 When she was 11 years old, she hired an agent to help her get acting jobs.
 Mendler is the niece of psychologist Christine Blasey Ford.